COVID drastically increasing food insecurity

 In fact, Feeding America estimates that 1 in every 6 American families will face hunger during COVID-19.
 80% of food banks are now serving more people than they were one year ago; the highest usage levels seen since the 2008 recession.

-It helps organizations understand who is being served, track and predict need and drive efficiencies.
+Collecting and managing data during a crisis is pivotal.
+It helps organizations understand who is being served, track and predict needs and drive efficiencies.

-We recognized that new way to manage data collection was needed and fast!
+We recognized that a new way to manage data collection was needed and fast!

 A quick survey showed that over 80% of our partners were interested in moving to a client self-enrollment tool.
 Nine days later, CNCT was born!